Women's History Month speakers series planned

 Women’s History Month is a celebration of women’s contributions to history, culture and society and has been observed annually in the month of March in the United States since 1987.
 The theme for 2021 is “Valiant Women of the Vote: Refusing to be Silenced.”

 For the speaker series, EDI invited three dynamic women to virtually join the campus and community and share how they achieved success both personally and professionally while refusing to be silent.
 The events are open to any and all and will take place from 2 to 3:15 p.m.
-March 5 and 12, and on March 19 (pre-recorded).
+March 12 and 19 (pre-recorded).

 “I hope people will learn the value in allowing spaces for all voices to be heard and to be willing to really hear what others are saying,” said Trina Patterson, Diversity and Inclusion manager.
 “It’s important to learn how our families and communities benefit from the inclusion of women and people of color and I hope that people are inspired from the messages that will be shared by our three speakers.”

-The speaker series will highlight the careers of Jacqie McWilliams, Central Intercollegiate Athletic Association (CIAA) commissioner; Ruth Buffalo, North Dakota House State Representative for District 27; and Deirdre Drake, Executive Vice President and Chief People Officer at US Cellular Corporation.
+The speaker series will highlight the careers of Ruth Buffalo, North Dakota House State Representative for District 27; and Deirdre Drake, Executive Vice President and Chief People Officer at US Cellular Corporation.

-McWilliams, who will open the speaker series on March 5, is in her ninth season of serving as the CIAA Commissioner and co-founder/CEO of Sudden Change LLC.
-McWilliams is the first female to serve as commissioner for the CIAA and first appointed black commissioner representing NCAA Division I, II and III.

 Buffalo, who will be featured on March 12, is the first Native American Democratic woman elected to the North Dakota Legislature, currently in her sophomore year.
 As a public health professional, community organizer and politician, Buffalo has served in various capacities focused on building healthy and safe communities.